pkuxklx/pkuxklx.github.io/_pages/research.md

   Research Assistant & Master's Thesis.
 [Paper](../files/prodGr12.pdf).
   **Time**: Mar 2024 - Present
   **Advisor**: Prof. [Lek-Heng Lim](https://www.stat.uchicago.edu/~lekheng/), Prof. [Ke Ye](https://people.ucas.edu.cn/~keyk)
-  - This project is about decomposing the special orthogonal group SO(n), the special unitary group SU(n), and the symplectic group Sp(2n) into the product of Grassmannains.
+  - This project is about decomposing the special orthogonal group $\text{SO}(n)$, the special unitary group SU(n), and the symplectic group Sp(2n) into the product of Grassmannains.
 Here the Grassmannians are characterized by the [involution model](https://www.stat.uchicago.edu/~lekheng/work/simpler.pdf).
-• Characterized the product of two Grassmannians for both real and complex cases, and calculated their dimensions using the orbit-stabilizer theorem.
+  - Characterized the product of two Grassmannians for both real and complex cases, and calculated their dimensions using the orbit-stabilizer theorem.
-• Characterized the decomposition of SO(n) into two Grassmannians, and proved its existence and uniqueness.
+  - Characterized the decomposition of SO(n) into two Grassmannians, and proved its existence and uniqueness.
-• Characterized the decomposition of SU(n) into four Grassmannians, and proved its existence and uniqueness
+  - Characterized the decomposition of SU(n) into four Grassmannians, and proved its existence and uniqueness

 - **Graph Neural Networks in Canonical Correlation Analysis**
   Research Assistant.